aroch/flink-metrics-dogstatsd/README.md

 A metrics reporter implementation for the DogStatsd protocol: https://docs.datadoghq.com/developers/dogstatsd/datagram_shell?tab=metrics

-StatsD (org.apache.flink.metrics.statsd.StatsDReporter)
+## Installation
-In order to use this reporter you must copy /opt/flink-metrics-statsd-1.9.0.jar into the /lib folder of your Flink distribution.
+In order to use this reporter you must copy /opt/flink-metrics-dogstatsd-X.X.X.jar into the /lib folder of your Flink distribution.

 ## Parameters: